What would you do if you found gold?

 These guided tours can cost $100 per day for adults, $75 for half a day visits for adults, $50 for children below 14 years of age.
 You can book trips all year round.

-Most of Black Hills are covered as public land and panning in this area is open to anyone who wants to explore its waters.
+Most parts of the Black Hills are covered as public land, and panning in this area is open to anyone who wants to explore its waters.